-The proposed site plan shows the drainage directed to an on-site stormwater retention system.
+The proposed site plan shows adequate areas for drainage and onsite retention.

 Large Developments.
 Residential development of more than four units or non-residential development of more than ten thousand (10,000) square feet gross floor area may be required to provide a site plan showing measures to be taken for the preservation of open space, sensitive areas and other natural features; provision of common signage; provision for landscaping and provisions for safe and effective circulation of vehicles, pedestrians and bicycles.
 Nonresidential large developments must be located with frontage on one of the following class of streets: interstate, minor arterial, major collector or commercial.